janverschelde/PHCpack/src/Python/PHCpy/doc/source/tutorial.rst

 For the plots, Jupyter notebooks are available in the ``tests`` folder.
 The development of the use cases happened via short Python scripts.

+In the ``phcpy`` context, solving a problem includes the writing of scripts which formulate the polynomial system that define the problem and the scripts which verify and interpret the solutions.

 A Counter Example to Koushnirenko's Conjecture
 ==============================================